 Hal Morra (Elementary and Middle School Reading, Writing, Math, and Organizational Skills Tutor/ SSAT/ISEE, SAT/ACT Tutor) is a 4th grade teacher at a local Philadelphia private school.
 He has a Master’s in Education from Temple University and a Bachelor’s degree from New York University.
 Prior to teaching, Hal worked in Equatorial Guinea, West Africa, where he was the on-site director for a primate preservation program.
 He has tutored students of all ages in the 2nd-12th grade range and has experience with many different learning styles.

-Alison Mosier-Mills (Middle and High School Reading, Writing, Organizational Skills, Science, Math, and History Tutor & College Admission Essay Coach) is a recent graduate of Yale University who enjoys helping students with reading, writing, history, college essays, time management and organization, math and science.
+Alison Mosier-Mills (Middle and High School Reading, Writing, Organizational Skills, Science, Math, and History Tutor, MCAT Prep Tutor & College Admission Essay Coach) is a graduate of Yale University currently studying medicine at Harvard Medical School.
+She enjoys helping students with reading, writing, history, college essays, MCAT content and study strategies, time management and organization, as well as math and science.
 While in college, she won awards in writing and history, and after graduating, she received a Fulbright Fellowship to conduct public health research in Kuala Lumpur, Malaysia.
-Her experience studying healthcare in Asia inspired her to pursue a career in medicine, and she is currently enrolled in Bryn Mawr College’s Postbaccalaureate Premedical Program.
-She has tutored children and teenagers in a variety of settings over the past four years, and looks forward to working with additional students.
-In her free time, she enjoys reading and attending live theater in Philadelphia.
+She has tutored young children and teenagers in a variety of settings over the past five years, and looks forward to working with additional students.
+In her free time, she enjoys reading and attending theater.

 Lauren Ward (Elementary and Middle School Reading and High School French Tutor) earned her B.A. in French from Bryn Mawr College in 2003.
 She went on to earn a Master’s in French Studies from NYU and her Master’s in Counseling Psychology from Temple University.
 Lauren studied in France on three ocassions during her undergraduate and graduate studies.
 She taught English in primary schools as part of the Teaching Assistant Program in France and has also served as a French teacher at Concordia Language Villages.
 Lauren loves sharing her passion for the French language and culture with her students.